Snowpark Container Services: Additional considerations for services

 • Communication between containers across multiple services or multiple service instances: Containers belonging to different services (or different instances of the same service) can communicate using endpoints defined in specification files.
 For more information, see Service-to-service communications.

-If your service communicates with external endpoints (outside Snowflake), you will need to provide credential information in your container for your application code to use.
-To provide the credentials:
+There are many reasons why you might want to pass Snowflake managed credentials into your container.
+For example, your service might communicate with external endpoints (outside Snowflake), in which case you will need to provide credential information in your container for your application code to use.

 containers: